How Much Does an SSL Certificate Cost in 2022?

 Comodo

-Comodo is a great option for small businesses.
-It provides a wide range of SSL certificates, with a starting price of $78 per year for a Domain Validation certificate.
-Other options include Comodo’s OV certificate ($165 per year) and EV certificate ($204 per year).
+Comodo is a brilliant, affordable (and brilliantly affordable!) option for small businesses.
+It provides a wide range of SSL certificates, with a starting price of $66 per year for a Domain Validation certificate (when you sign up for six years).
+Other options include Comodo’s OV certificate (from $120 per year on a six-year plan) and EV certificate (from $174 per year on a six-year plan).

 Comodo’s notable features include: